 India’s GST rate structure has undergone multiple revisions since 2017, with the GST Council continuously rationalizing slabs based on revenue performance, sector feedback, and inflation considerations.
 To understand GST basics and why rate slabs were structured this way, it helps to look at the logic behind these classifications.
 As of 2026, the five standard rate slabs, 0%, 5%, 12%, 18%, and 28%, cover over 1,300 product categories, with an additional cess on luxury and demerit goods.
 Understanding which rate applies to your goods or services is the starting point for accurate invoicing, return filing, and financial planning, and getting it wrong has consequences that extend well beyond a corrected invoice.
 Here’s the official site to learn more about GSTN taxpayer information.

-India’s GST rate structure is organized into five slabs, each covering specific categories of goods and services based on their essential nature, economic classification, and public policy objectives.
+India’s GST rate structure is organized into five slabs, each aligned with economic priorities and policy objectives.

 Before using a reference table, businesses should first find the HSN code that determines your product’s slab to ensure accurate classification.